Devharirolls/Manager-App/README.md

 # Manager-App
-This is Manager App with React Native
+This is Manager App with React Native and Firebase